hvannia/mars_Mission/README.md

 # Web Scraping

-This application retrieves data from 4 Nasa sitres to gather information about Mars .
+This application retrieves data from 4 Nasa sites to gather information about Mars .

 scrape_mars.py :
   Beautiful is used to retrieve and filter html data.